 His research brings a truly interdisciplinary dimension to low-carbon landscape development and energy planning.
-His focus is on the interaction between social systems and ecosystem services within a particular landscape; between living, developing communities, and their environments.
+The focus lies on the interaction between social systems and ecosystem services within a particular landscape; between living, developing communities, and their environments.

-He was awarded a Green Talent in 2014, due to his concepts, not only taking the technological, but also the human, social, economic and environmental dimensions into account.
+His concepts are taking the technological, as well as the human, social, economic, and environmental dimensions into account.
 Those concepts could influence policy-making tools to promote low-carbon landscape development, which have a great potential in achieving sustainable rural communities.
-Furthermore, his research stay at Georg August University, Göttingen broadened his working methodology.

 CV as submitted for the Green Talents award (2014):

 Universidad de Manizales-Colciencias, Colombia

 Research focus: low-carbon landscape development based on energy management in small and rural communities in developing countries

 With a background in Industrial Engineering, PhD Student Juan Sepulveda is now focusing his talents on the interdisciplinary field of low-carbon landscape development for energy access in small and rural territories.

 Juan’s impressive academic background in Industrial Engineering has included scholarship awards in Colombia, Spain and Cuba and a position as academic research manager in the area of Energy and Technology Management.
 Now in the second year of his doctoral studies, Juan is bringing a truly interdisciplinary dimension to low-carbon landscape development and energy planning.
 His focus is on the interaction between social systems and ecosystem services within a particular landscape – between living, developing communities and their environments.